riis/cloudapi/README.md

 1. Follow the DJI Docker guide for setting up the backend / front end.
 However, the front-end will not be used.
     > In my case, the `dji-cloud-api` itself does not work on docker, therefore, download the `Java` backend seperately and run it.
 In addition, the `emqx` version specified in the `dockerfile` may not work on M1 Macs, therefore, change the version to `latest`

-2. Update all environment variables in the backend configuration.
+2. Update all environment variables in the backend configuration with your `IP address`, NOT `localhost`.
 By default, the MQTT username is `admin` and the password is `public`.
     > Note: OSS will not be used, therefore, leave it all commented out.

 3. Create a new file called `.env`, copy and past the existing text from `.env.example` into it.
 Then place a `Mapbox` public key, DJI `app id`, DJI `app key`, and DJI `app license` inside it.